Holic75/Baldurs-gate-dnd-3.5/README.md

 – May distribute 16 skill points per level among thieving skills (24 points at level 1).
 – May Sneak attack for increased damage: 1d6 at level 3 + 1d6 every 5 levels thereafter.
 – May use the Set Snare ability once per day.
 Gains one use at levels 1, 5, 10, 15 and 20.
 – May channel positive (good and neutral clerics) or negative (evil clerics) energy starting from level 2 number of times per day equal to 1 + 1 per 2 points of Charisma above 10.
-(2d4 damage/healing at level 2 plus 2d4 per 4 levels up to 10d4).
+(2d4 damage/healing at level 2 plus 2d4 per 4 levels).
 – May use Spontaneous Spell Channeling
 ```
 SPONTANEOUS SPELL CHANNELING: When this ability is activated caster can sacrifice any  memorized spell and channel its energy into her weapon(s) to add number of 1d4 dice equal to level of sacrificed spell to her sneak attack damage for next 10 seconds.
 Ability lasts for 3 rounds, or until the first spell is sacrificed.
 ```
-– At 1st level chooses a domain that grants her access to additional spells, normally not available to Clerics of other domains.
+– At 1st level chooses two domains that grant her access to additional spells, normally not available to Clerics of other domains.
+– Gets one bonus feat at levels 25 and 30.
 – Hit Die: d7
 – Medium THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph, vs. Breath Weapon, vs. Wand and vs. Spell